ODT Online Sat, 17 Oct 2009

 Justice Lester Chisholm dismissed the application for a judicial review brought by the Stop the Stadium group, with just seven words.

-Read more +video
+Read more + Video

 Channel 9: Winners and losers